Sd0071/Redox-Reaction-Balancer/README.md

 ### **Balance the Electrons**

-To balance the electron you have to use a function called **balance_electron()**.
+To balance the electrons you have to use a function called **balance_electron()**.
 Which takes two parameter called **red_rxn** and **ox_rxn**.
 It balances the electron and returns the two balanced reaction in a tuple.

 ### **Merge the Reaction**

 To get the final balanced reaction you have to use a method called **merge_rxn()** on Reaction class.
 You can use the method on either the Reduction Reaction or Oxidation Reaction and you provide the other reaction as parameter.
-It will merge the reaction and perform cancellation on both side if it is possible, and return the merge reaction.
+It will merge the reaction and perform cancellation on both side if it is possible, and return the merged reaction.